psaikido/hugle.uk/content/stuff/about.md

 the late, great [John Crook](https://en.wikipedia.org/wiki/John_Crook_(ethologist)).
 He went on pilgrimage to Ladakh and the main Buddhist sites in India and Nepal.
-This trip is written up in [Pilgrimage - Mahabodhi Moonlight](/pages/prose/pilgrimage/010-leaving.html).
+This trip is written up in [Pilgrimage](/prose/pilgrimage/010-leaving/).
 He has also done two pilgrimages in China, visiting many of the original Chan temples and important locations.
 He ran a meditation group for twenty years and has undergone a three month silent retreat.
 He made an album of Buddhist inspired music, called [Mantrasphere](/mantrasphere/).
-He has carved many [mantra stones](/pages/pix/stones.html), learning the ancient craft at Lamayuru Gompa in Ladakh.
+He has carved many [mantra stones](/gallery/stones/), learning the ancient craft at Lamayuru Gompa in Ladakh.

 He has written two volumes of poetry, [Yarn](/yarn/) and [Sunshine &